Julynx/blockedit/README.md

 ## Features

-- Elegant user interface and accessible user experience.
+- Elegant UI and accessible UX.
 No configuration by design.
-- Quickly insert lists, headers, quotes, code blocks, images, tables, and more.
+- A toolbar to quickly insert lists, headers, quotes, code blocks, images, tables, and more.
 - Blocks are formatted and rendered as soon as you click out of them.
-- Drag and drop blocks to reorder them; all changes autosave to disk.
+- Drag and drop blocks to reorder them.
 - Undo buffer and autosave, so you never lose your work.
 - Keyboard shortcuts for most common actions, such as Undo / Redo, Save, Insert block, Zoom in / Zoom out, etc.
 - Dynamic table of contents to easily navigate through the document.